IsaacBryce/IsaacBryce/index.md

 ---
 <a href="https://sparetimedev.itch.io/rocket-spelunker-demo"><img src="/assets/images/landing.png"></a>

 This is the landing page for Spare Time Development Art and Interactive Design Studio.
-Based out of the far north of New Zealand we are focused on creating and developing software, games and art to amuse and perplex.
+Based out of the far north of New Zealand and  focused on creating and developing software, games and art to amuse and perplex.